-As explained in note 19 to the consolidated financial statements, as at 31 March 2024, the Group's carrying amount of account receivables, net of expected credit losses ("ECL") allowance amounting to approximately RMB61,943,000.
+As disclosed in note 19 to the consolidated financial statements, as at 31 March 2025, the Group's account receivables, net of expected credit losses ("ECL") allowance amounted to approximately RMB33,154,000.

 Account receivables from customers that with significant outstanding balance or that are credit-impaired are assessed for ECL individually.
 The ECL allowance amount is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows with the consideration of ECL.
 The ECL are determined after considering internal credit rating of trade debtors, ageing, repayment history and/or past due status.
 Estimated loss rates are based on historical observed default rates over the expected life of the debtors and are adjusted for forward-looking information.